-The Paris Review, in an interview with photographer Mark Yankus, described his process as “creating the effect through digital means“.
+2. The Paris Review, in an interview with photographer Mark Yankus, described his process as creating the effect through digital means.

-In contrast, the work of document photography is done before, not after, the capture–the best equipment, setting up tripod, reliance on the right background, waiting for the right natural light, intricate angled lenses, aperture considerations, etc.
+In contrast, the work of document photography is done before the capture–the best equipment, setting up tripod, reliance on the right background, waiting for the right light, intricate, angled lenses, aperture considerations, etc.

-Either way, photography is like art.
-It’s artish.
+Either way, photography is like.
+Like art.
+Artish.

 1. multiple images created from one capture and